mikolajb/cookery-rb/README.md

     Action subject (context) - condition condition ... condition.

-Then, during the execution, framework passes subject with arguments specified by a user `(context)` and references to conditions.
+Then, during the execution, framework passes subject with arguments specified by a user (`(context)`) and references to conditions.

 ## Example

-In a following example we set up environment
+In a following example we show an application that counts words in a compressed text file. (file file-operations.rb in a repository).

 ### Setting up environment

-First, a subject:
+First, all the required components have to be defined, a subject:

     subject(:file, /(.+)/, :file) do |f|
       path f